 About clare press

-Her book Wardrobe Crisis, How We Went From Sunday Best to Fast Fashion (Nero), was named one of the Best Books of 2016 by The Age and the Sydney Morning Herald, and will be published in the US and China in 2018.
-Her first, The Dressing Table (Penguin) was published in 2011 and is, according to Australian Vogue's editor-in-chief Edwina McCann, "a delight".
+Her second, Wardrobe Crisis, How We Went From Sunday Best to Fast Fashion (Nero), was named one of the Best Books of 2016 by The Age and the Sydney Morning Herald.
+Wardrobe Crisis was published in America in 2018.